MasquitoWasTaken/masquito-ml-training/README.md

 # masquito-mask-detection
-Fullstack application to tell if you're wearing a mask right
+Machine learning part of a fullstack application to tell if you're wearing a mask right